 Set up a playdate with another transplant family at a local paint-your-own pottery studio such as Color Me Mine in Frisco, and get messy making a unique gift.
 The kids will enjoy putting their own handprint or other creativity on a set of coasters or a mug to package and send to family and friends who are far away.

-Sending and sharing photos of course either by post or social media is always popular but you can also take it a step further.
-One mom suggested making a photobook which includes all of the relatives and call it “Who loves (child’s name)?” and each page states the relatives name – “_____ loves you.”
+One mom suggested making a photobook which includes all of the relatives and call it “Who loves (child’s name)?” and each page states the relative’s name – “_____ loves you.”
 My daughter loves that it’s about her and the repetition and rhythm of the text is an added bonus.
 She can name all of the people and then, in turn, I found she was more familiar with each relative when they or we visit in person.

 One mom created a daily blog with lots of photos and stories of what the kids were up to.
 That way the extended family could keep up with her busy boys and feel a part of their childhood milestones.
 Daily, monthly…whatever you have time for.
 The site can be interactive, with the loved one on the other end leaving comments on the posts.